Hakan Kutlu

-Hakan Kutlu (born 14 January 1972) is a Turkish football manager and former player who is the manager of Vanspor.
+Hakan Kutlu (born 14 January 1972) is a Turkish football manager and former player who is the manager of Sakaryaspor.
 As a player, he played as a central defender and was a long time captain of Ankaragücü.

 He is one of the one-club men in Turkey.
 Kutlu retired as a player in August 2007 after spending 28 consecutive years at the club, starting from the youth team.
 He then began working as the club's sports director.

 Kutlu returned to Mersin IY on 6 January 2016 but was in the club lesser than 24 hours, before he left the job again.